arditmete/file-upload/README.md

 ### Overview

 The Load File Processor API is designed to facilitate the parsing and validation of Load Files from ZIP archives.
-It exposes an endpoint to accept ZIP file uploads, processes the contained LFP and XLF files, and returns the parsed data in a structured format.
+It employs coroutines for asynchronous processing, enhancing efficiency and scalability.
+The API exposes an endpoint to accept ZIP file uploads, processes the contained LFP and XLF files asynchronously using coroutines, and returns the parsed data in a structured format.

 ### Installation